 07024 Dentist Shares Tips for Expecting Mothers

 Pregnancy is a wonderful time full of excitement and anticipation.
-It is also a time of ongoing medical tests, checkups, and certain precautions and protocols that ensure the health of mother and baby alike.
+It's also a time of ongoing medical tests, checkups, and certain precautions and protocols that ensure the health of mother and baby alike.
 What you may not know is that pregnancy is also a vitally important time with regards to your oral health.
-In order to keep your smile healthy before, during, and after pregnancy, consider these tips.
+In order to keep your smile healthy before, during, and after pregnancy, consider these tips with the help of our 07024 dentist at Anderson Dental.

 See Your Dentist First